SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

     <img class="my-3" src="/images/reports.png"/>

 2. Enter the report name and a start and end for the period to analyze.
-    Add pairs of Observations and Forecasts to compare by clicking the **Add Forecast, Observation pair** button.
-Check the boxes for metrics to calculate in the report.
+    To pairs of Observations and Forecasts, start by selecting a Site.
+The forecast field will populate with a list of forecasts located at the site.
+Selecting a forecast will populate the observation field with observations field with observations that match the forecast's site and variable.
+Click the **Add Forecast, Observation pair** button.
+Multiple Pairs can be added by repeating this process.
+Pairs can be removed by clicking the 'x' on the right side of the forecast & observation table.

      <img class="my-3" src="/images/report_form.png"/>